-Indy, brainwashed, being woken up by Short Round.
+- Indy, brainwashed, being snapped out of it by Short Round.
 Then, instead of just running off with the Shankara stones, he saves Short Round, a villageful of children and Willie.
 Then he proves how the Indy Ploy doesn't always work, twice (once in a subversion of the previous movie's awesomeness), before proving that, while cutting a shaky rope bridge, sometimes it does.

 Indy: We're getting out of here.
 ALL of us.